gcv/appengine-magic/README.md

 resulting Ring handler to `def-appengine-app`.

 To test your work interactively, you can control a Jetty instance from the REPL using `appengine-magic.core/start` and `appengine-magic.core/stop`.
+In addition, a convience function, `appengine-magic.core/serve`, will either start or restart a running instance.
 Examples (assuming you are in your application's `core` namespace and your application is named `foo`):

     (require '[appengine-magic.core :as ae])

+    ;; recommended: use this to start or restart an app (ae/serve foo-app)

+    ;; or use these lower-level functions
     (ae/start foo-app)
     (ae/stop)
     (ae/start foo-app :port 8095)